raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 ## Top crypto lending platforms in CeFi

-The rising gas fees on the Ethereum blockchain may make investing in decentralized finance a less lucrative option than it was once.
+The rising gas fees on the Ethereum blockchain may make investing in decentralised finance a less lucrative option than it was once.
 This makes investing in DeFi for smaller investors not profitable.
 They could, however, consider CeFi platforms.

 ## Nexo